MariaExtrella/QATestTheAgileMonkeys/README.md

 [SaveUser.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/SaveUser.feature):

-This Feature file is just like the above, but it doesn't generate a new user but it receives datas through a text created in the main Feature that calls:
+This Feature file is just like the above, but it doesn't generate a new user but receives datas through a text created in the main calling Feature:

     # The body of the graphql request is a JSON with the generated values
     * def newUser =